Call automation for data driven teams | FreJun

 Section 139a of the Criminal Code makes it illegal to record or eavesdrop on a conversation taking place in a dwelling, premises, or enclosed room using a technical device if you are not an active participant and do not have instructions from a participant to do so.

-1. Data processed or transferred by means of telecommunication or using a computerized device or system.
+1. Data processed or transferred via telecommunication or computerized systems.

-2. Recordings made for the purpose of implementing the Intelligence and Security Services Act 2002.
+2. Conversations recorded under the Intelligence and Security Services Act 2002.

 Sources